-It can help to eat small meals regularly, as large ones might look difficult to manage.
-Also try tasty foods to stimulate your taste buds.
+It can help to eat small meals regularly, as large meals might feel difficult to manage.
+Also, try tasty foods to stimulate your taste buds.
 If you are not gaining weight as expected, the hospital dietitian can advise you about your diet and other things that can help you to put on weight.
 Sometimes you might need to go back to hospital if there are problems with eating and drinking.
+See our booklet Understanding diet and cancer for further information and tips.

 Aim to drink 2 to 3 litres of fluid a day to speed up your recovery.
 Your mouth may continue to feel dry after your transplant so drinking plenty of fluids will also help with this.
+If your appetite is decreased and/or you feel full more easily, avoid drinking large amounts of fluids before or during meals.
 Often it is best to avoid alcohol for a time after your transplant.
 Ask your doctor for more advice about alcohol.